AbineshBabuJ/mle-training/README.md

  - Multiple sampling techinuqies are evaluated.
 The data set is split into train and test.
  - All the above said modelling techniques are tried and evaluated.
 The final metric used to evaluate is mean squared error.

+## Scripts
+ - ingest_data.py - To download and create training and validation datasets.
+ - train.py       - To train the model.
+ - score.py       - To score the model.

 ## To excute the script
 python < scriptname.py >